 We need an RC (resource script) file for user authentication.
 After logging in via OpenStack Horizon, we need to go to Project > Compute > Access & Security and download the RC file we need.

 In this example, we see two separate RC files as v2.0 and v3.
 Keystone, the OpenStack service responsible for identity, currently supports two versions.
-It will change in the future.
+It changes in the future.

 After hosting the RC file on any system where OpenStack Python client is installed, we are granted remote access via the OpenStack API.
-The RC file contains the endpoint information of the OpenStack services, our user and project information, and will prompt us for our password when we run it.
+The RC file contains the endpoint information of the OpenStack services, our user and project information, and prompt us for our password when we run it.

 NOTE: A 3rd party free software is required to host the RC file in Windows operating systems.
 You can download the Source-OpenRC.ps1.

 Now, we can perform any action in our OpenStack environment, within the limits of our user rights.

 Example: Creating a new virtual server

 For this, we need some information, such as a list of flavors and OS images available in the system.

 After selecting a suitable image and flavor to our needs, we can give a name and create our new server.